 There are three factors that influence how LABs are recovered and recycled.
 First and foremost, LABs have a value at the end-of-life due the inherent value of the lead.
 Secondly, most consumer and all commercial LABs are replaced at a commercial facility by a licensed technician.
 Thirdly, most CBA members have core charges on retailers and contracts with smelters that require a constant supply of recyclable LABs.
-As such, the CBA members utilizes a 'reverse distribution' system where distributors drop off new batteries at retail and pick up the used batteries that are eventually returned to the smelters for recycling.
+As such, the CBA members utilizes a 'reverse distribution' system where distributors drop off new batteries at retail and pick up the used batteries for return to the smelters.